Next-Word/NextWord_PrivacyPolicy/Privacy Policy new.md

 You may also have the option of sharing additional information with us through Your Third-Party Social Media Service's account.
 If You choose to provide such information and Personal Data, during registration or otherwise, You are giving the our permission to use, share, and store it in a manner consistent with this Privacy Policy.

-# Information Collection and Use
+# Collecting and Using Your Personal Data

 ## Types of Data Collected